 Space and time to focus on your studies

 “Ok, I’m taking my breaks, but what if I need help with my actual studying?”, you might be asking.
 We do try to support you with your academic work as well.
-In Term 1 we’ll be running four “Switch Off & Work” sessions, which offer a distraction-free environment if you struggle to put your phone away, and you’ll be able to borrow ear-defenders too.
+We regularly run our virtual ‘Switch On & Work’ sessions to support your studies in a distraction-free environment.

 If you haven’t tried Mindfulness workshops or guided practices in Mindful Library, these could also be great tools to help you focus.
 Not sure what kind of study environment suits you the best?
 No worries, you can explore your sensory preferences in different areas at our termly Sensory Refresh events.

 We’re always looking for ways to make Study Happy more varied and inclusive.
 If you have an idea for an event, or a skill or a hobby you’d like to share with others, crafty, techy or something entirely different, get in touch via email@example.com.
 We’d love to hear your ideas!

 Last but most definitely not least, all those of you who enjoyed the #RolfSaysRelax campaign will be excited to hear Rolf will be back in the Library in term 1 and helps deliver more wellbeing-themed events.
 Stay tuned, more details to follow…